Discover the hidden city

 If you wish to book this tour within 24 hours please call/text/whatsapp +447393585531

-This tour is given by black Two taxis drivers, one from each community, the guests will change taxis at the halfway point.
+This tour is given by two taxis drivers, one from each community, the guests will change taxis at the halfway point.
 The only tour of Belfast conducted by ex-combatants who were personally involved in the troubles.

 Discover a side of Belfast you won't find in the Tourist books, We invite you to travel the streets of the city in one of the famous Belfast taxis.
 We visit both sides of the Peace Line with the men and women who have served time in the prisons of Northern Ireland for standing up for their beliefs.
 Ex-combatants who are either ex-prisoners or ex-soldiers from both sides will share their own personal stories and the effects on their communities and explain the murals that tell the local history and culture of the area.